-What do you love most about your career?
 The work is always a challenge, there is never a dull moment and there are very few mundane tasks.

-What is your least favourite part about your career?
 It is a very high pace job, we serve many internal customers and we need to comply to many rules and regulations.
 It is very easy to get yourself on the wrong side of auditors.
 The rules are often not well defined and open to interpretation.